-Students are permitted to use AI tools for information gathering and preliminary research purposes only (unless otherwise indicated in assignment instructions).
+Students may be permitted by their instructors to use AI tools for information gathering and preliminary research purposes only (if at all, and unless otherwise indicated in assignment instructions).
 These tools are intended to enhance the learning experience by providing access to diverse information sources.
 It is essential, however, that students critically evaluate the obtained information, exercise independent thinking, and engage in original research to synthesize, develop, and articulate their own ideas, arguments, and perspectives.
 The use of AI tools can serve as a starting point for exploration, but students are expected to uphold academic integrity by appropriately attributing all sources and avoiding plagiarism in any form.
 Note that for all assignments completed outside of class, the instructor can require you to attend an in-person interview to discuss your work before a mark is finalized.
 Assignments should always reflect students' own thoughts and constitute independent written work.
 By adhering to these guidelines, students contribute to a responsible and ethical learning environment that promotes critical thinking, supports independent inquiry, and encourages original written contributions.